Exhibitions

 Dates

-An exhibition exploring what food tells us about who we are as West Australians.
-From nostalgic eateries, iconic ads, timeworn recipes and environmental transformation - the State Library invites you to take a seat at the table of WA’s evolving food heritage.
+An exhibition exploring what food tells us about who we are as Western Australians.
+From nostalgic eateries, iconic ads and timeworn recipes to radical social change and environmental transformation, take a seat at the table of WA’s evolving food heritage.

 Upcoming Events